Skip to main content

 Step 2: Modify the values.yaml File

-Open the values.yaml file and update the server and client configurations as needed.
+Open the values.yaml file and update the server configurations as needed.

 Server Configuration Example